 Cathy Malchiodi, PhD and Emily Johnson Welsh, LPCC, LPAT, ATR-BC, REAT Institute Faculty

-Seating is limited for this course in beautiful downtown Louisville KY while completing 18 hours of continuing education at the fabulous KMAC [Kentucky Museum of Arts & Crafts]!
-More details to be announced shortly!
+Seating is limited for this course in beautiful downtown Louisville KY-- complete 18 hours of continuing education at the fabulous KMAC [Kentucky Museum of Arts & Crafts]!

-This three-day course provides 18 continuing education hours [see Continuing Education page and below for more information] including lecture/discussion and plenty of hands-on experiences that you can adapt and apply to your work with children, teens, adults, families and groups.
+This three-day course provides 18 continuing education hours [see Continuing Education page for more information] including lecture/discussion and plenty of hands-on experiences that you can adapt and apply to your work with children, teens, adults, families and groups.
 The course is open to mental health professionals, health care professionals, expressive arts facilitators and graduate students.
 This course usually fills up quickly and with a wonderful group of professionals from all over the US.
 If you decide to attend, you will find that downtown Louisville is a wonderful, relaxed and compact city, highly walkable and delightful to the eye with fabulous art and architecture.
 And fabulous food so be prepared to enjoy the cuisine!

 For those who have completed Level One Trauma-Informed Expressive Arts Therapy, this will provide the opportunity for you to complete the Level Two Certificate.
 If you have not taken Level One, no worries-- you can register for this course and receive a Certificate for Advanced Trauma-Informed Expressive Arts Therapy [if you wish you can complete Level One online or at a live presentation at another time and location].

 By attending the entire three days, participants will learn: